ros2/ros2_documentation/source/Concepts/About-Different-Middleware-Vendors.rst

 Since Galactic, the default is Cyclone DDS, which works without any additional installation steps, because we distribute it with our binary packages.
 Prior to Galactic, the default was Fast DDS, which works without any additional installation steps.

-Other RMWs like Fast-DDS or Connext can be enabled by `installing additional packages <../Installation/DDS-Implementations>`, but without having to rebuild anything or replace any existing packages.
+Other RMWs like Fast DDS or Connext can be enabled by `installing additional packages <../Installation/DDS-Implementations>`, but without having to rebuild anything or replace any existing packages.

 A ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
 While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS/RTPS implementation has been installed properly and the relevant environment variables have been configured.